Petra hero image

 1-2 Days

-- Day 1: Dawn siq walk, Treasury, Royal Tombs, Great Temple, Petra Kitchen dinner
+• Day 1: Dawn Siq walk, Treasury, Royal Tombs, Great Temple, evening dinner in Wadi Musa

-- Optional Day 2: Monastery hike, Byzantine church mosaics, relax at hotel spa or pool
+• Optional Day 2: Monastery hike, Byzantine church mosaics, and a recovery block at the hotel

 3-4 Days

-- Add Little Petra sunset, hiking to High Place of Sacrifice, or excursions to Wadi Rum
+• Add Little Petra sunset, a High Place of Sacrifice hike, or excursions to Wadi Rum

 Best Time to Go

-Spring and fall are ideal with mild daytime temperatures.
-Summer heat requires early starts and extended shade breaks, while winter evenings get chilly—pack layers for Petra by Night.
+Spring and fall are ideal, with milder daytime temperatures.
+Summer heat requires early starts and longer shade breaks, while winter evenings can be cold.
+Pack layers for Petra by Night.

 Group Logistics

-- Accessibility: arrange for golf carts or camel transfers for guests who need assistance through the siq
+• Accessibility: arrange golf carts or camel transfers for guests who need assistance through the Siq

 Extensions & Combos